 Most of Louth's beekeepers simply have hives to produce honey for their own needs although there are a few professional beekeepers who sell honey through specialist shops and farmers' markets.

+Honey has long been renowned for its medicinal qualities and eating locally produced honey is supposed to help people affected by hay fever.
 And, Tom says that according to popular belief, bee stings are supposed to ward off arthritis, although he cautions that anyone working with bees should wear protective clothing as a bee sting can prove fatal to a susceptible person.

 Besides helping those with an interest in keeping bees, the Louth Beekeepers Association runs an annual tree-planting ceremony with local schools, planting trees which are attractive to bees.